 Mental health support for children is desperately under resourced with on average 3 children in every class suffering from a mental health problem.

-We at Dorset Mind, with support from local rotaries, have embarked on a large fundraising effort to change that for schools and families in Dorset.
+Dorset Mind, with support from local Rotary clubs, have embarked on a large fundraising effort to change that for schools and families in Dorset.
 Calvin is playing a key role in getting that message out there.”

 Dr Andrew Mayers, Principal Academic at Bournemouth University and Patron for Dorset Mind said “I have worked with Calvin on many projects.
 He never ceases to impress and inspire me.